 Even young children want answers to the hard questions about God and suffering.
 In The Moon Is Always Round, seminary professor and author Jonathan Gibson uses the vivid imagery of the moon to explain to children how God's goodness is always present, even when it might appear to be obscured by upsetting or difficult circumstances.

-In this beautiful, two-color illustrated book, he allows readers to eavesdrop on the conversations he had with his young son in response to his sister’s death.
+In this beautiful, full-color illustrated book, he allows readers to eavesdrop on the conversations he had with his young son in response to his sister's death.
 Father and son share a simple liturgy together that reminds them that, just as the moon is always round despite its different phases, so also the goodness of God is always present throughout the different phases of life.

 A section in the back of the book offers further biblical help for parents and caregivers in explaining God's goodness to children.
 Jonathan Gibson reminds children of all ages that God's goodness is present in the most difficult of times, even if we can't always see it.

-Jonathan Gibson (PhD, Cambridge) is ordained in the International Presbyterian Church, UK, and is Assistant Professor of Old Testament and Hebrew, Westminster Theological Seminary, Philadelphia.
+Jonathan Gibson (PhD, Cambridge) is ordained in the International Presbyterian Church, UK, and is associate professor of Old Testament and Hebrew, Westminster Theological Seminary, Philadelphia.
 He is coeditor with Mark Earngey of Reformation Worship, contributor to and coeditor with David Gibson of From Heaven He Came and Sought Her, and Covenant Continuity and Fidelity: A Study of Inner-Biblical Allusion and Exegesis in Malachi.
 He is married to Jacqueline, and they have two children: Benjamin and Leila.

 Joe Hox was raised on a farm in southern Iowa where he doodled whenever he wasn’t spading thistles or feeding pigs.
 Everyone knew by his crooked hay rows that he would choose art over farming.
 Joe earned his BA in Art and Education from Dordt College and his MA from the University of Nebraska.
 Today he lives with his wife and four children in Pella, Iowa, where he illustrates and teaches art.
 Joe has illustrated all of the Good News for Little Hearts series.